Museums

 Leeum, Samsung Museum of Art

 Leeum, Samsung Museum Of Art is a fascinating museum that focuses on traditional and modern works of art by artists from Korea and from around the world.
-The museum and its galleries, some of the most esteemed in all of Korea, opened in 2004
+The museum and its galleries, some of the most esteemed in all of Korea, opened in 2004.
+Leeum, Samsung Museum Of Art is located just east of the international nightlife area of Itaewon.

-Click here to read more about Leeum, Samsung Museum of Art.
+Read more about Leeum, Samsung Museum of Art

 Lock Museum